todddeluca/daemoncmd/README.md

 * The command should not daemonize itself, since that is what this script does and it would make the pid in the pidfile incorrect.
-* The command should be refer to the absolute path of the executable, since daemonization sets the cwd to '/'.
+* The command should refer to the absolute path of the executable, since daemonization sets the cwd to '/'.
 More generally, do not assume what the cwd is.
 * If daemoncmd is run by monit, etc., PATH and other env vars might be